68

 Because it was always going to.

-For anyone fortunate enough to have missed out on the Adolescence hype, or self-preserving enough to have tactically forgotten it, the show is about a young boy who stabs girl at school.
+For anyone fortunate enough to have missed out on the Adolescence hype, or self-preserving enough to have tactically forgotten it, the show is about a young boy who stabs a girl at school.
 It has something to do with incels or misogyny or…again, whatever.

 It got everywhere faster than is organically possible, was praised as “television perfection” by a very predictable list of outlets, and was lauded for “raising important questions on difficult topics”.
 It was even the subject of a question in Parliament.